Innoactive/Creator/README.md

 ## Maintainers

-You can find contacts of current maintainers in the [MAINTAINERS](.github/CONTRIBUTING.md#maintainers) section.
+You can find contacts of current maintainers in the [Maintainers](.github/CONTRIBUTING.md#maintainers) section of our contributing guidelines.

 ## License